[Quick Explanation] How to Rotate MySQL's slow.log File

 select user,host from mysql.user;

-Grant privileges to user for FLUSH LOG
+Grant permission to the user for FLUSH LOG

 GRANT RELOAD ON *.* TO 'flush'@'localhost';